 Overall, the real estate industry has been a little behind the curve in adapting to the ever-evolving technology in our society compared to other industries.
 However, the past couple of years has seen the industry really begin to adapt to and embrace the latest technology.
 Even beyond the ways tech is changing the way real estate functions there have been some effects on the industry that are unrelated to technological advancements.

 Homebuyers Are Getting Younger

-Millennials make up the largest portion of the homebuying population in the United States, with 34% of homebuyers falling into the generation that all the other seem to love to hate.
-They’re tech savvy and they tend to demand that the professionals who serve them are as well.
+Millennials make up the largest portion of the homebuying population in the United States, with 34% of homebuyers falling into the generation that all the others seem to love to hate.
+They’re tech-savvy and they tend to demand that the professionals who serve them are as well.
 This means that lenders and real estate brokers have been encouraged to make their business models more tech-based.

 The Millennial tendency to do their own research, which likely springs from the fact that they’ve had access to any and all information they could ever need at the stroke of a key and the click of a mouse, has also affected the way properties and loan products are marketed.

 Adapting to Real Estate Technology to Keep up With the Market

 New technology gives real estate professionals an edge.
 It allows them to work from anywhere.
 New 3D and virtual reality techniques allow them to essentially show a property from anywhere.
 Video communication means that face-to-face client meetings can happen anywhere, opening up a whole new potential client base outside of the agent’s geographical area.
 Legal signatures can be gathered online and sent on to where ever they need to go, cutting out days of mailing time while negotiating contracts or closing deals.

 There are countless ways that technology is allowing real estate agents to work faster, which is great since the market is moving quickly these days, so actions need to be carried out quickly in order to keep up with the competition.